okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

    * **Authorization Secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`

 1. Click **Save**.
 1. In your Glitch project, click **Logs**.
-If your set up is successful, you see a message that says "Your app is listening on port {XXXX}".
+If your set up is successful, a "Your app is listening on port {XXXX}" message appears.

 The Registration Inline Hook is now set up with an active status.